inbrainai/sdk-react/README.md

 DEV TO DO:
--- Push the example (here or another repo)
+-- Push the example somewhere else
 -- Remove scripts/ folder